 Minnesota’s combination of environmental treasures, challenges and opportunities make the state a key part of ELPC’s advocacy to achieve environmental progress and economic development together.
 ELPC works in Minnesota to:

 - Advance solar energy — ELPC is working to ensure that clean energy policies are designed and implemented well.
 In particular, the Value of Solar Tariff (VOST) policy represents a new approach to compensating a customer’s distributed solar generation based on the various environmental and societal “values” of solar, as opposed to the utilities’ traditional methods that fail to account for these values.
 Minnesota is an important test case for new and innovative solar policies like VOST can serve as models for other Midwest states.

-- Protect and preserve special places like the Driftless Area and Mississippi River — ELPC is engaging local leaders to preserve the very special Driftless Area, the Midwest’s premier biodiversity hotspot, which covers the ancient landscape surrounding the Mississippi River in southeast Minnesota.
+- Protect and preserve wild & natural places like the Driftless Area and Mississippi River — ELPC is engaging local leaders to preserve the very special Driftless Area, the Midwest’s premier biodiversity hotspot, which covers the ancient landscape surrounding the Mississippi River in southeast Minnesota.
 ELPC’s work on the Mississippi River is advancing better clean water standards along the river’s 10-state corridor.

 - Advance high-speed rail — Minnesota is part of the Midwest High-Speed Rail Network, and ELPC has worked hard with local advocates to advance the route connecting Minneapolis-St. Paul to Madison, Milwaukee and Chicago.

 ELPC partners with the Minnesota Center for Environmental Advocacy, Fresh Energy and other state and local groups to achieve progress.